 Previous research has leveraged VR to study various aspects of human cognition, including spatial awareness, memory, and decision-making.
 For instance, Park et al. (2021) explored spatial perception in extreme environments using virtual reality technology.
 Participants estimated size and distance of stimuli in environments simulating outer space, alien terrain, and a typical cityscape.
 The findings revealed underestimation of distance in the maximum and minimum visual cue environments, with overestimation of distance in the moderate environment [4].

-In terms of eye movement, VR allows for the tracking of gaze behavior in three-dimensional space, providing more detailed data than traditional eye-tracking studies as it ass also the ability to track the head movement and to compensate the two [1].
+In terms of eye movement, some VR systems allow the tracking of gaze in a three-dimensional space, providing more detailed data than traditional eye-tracking studies as it also has the ability to track the head movement and to compensate the two [1].

-Virtual Reality vs real-world
+Virtual Reality vs. real-world

 Virtual Reality (VR) Naturalistic environments those that closely resemble real-world settings present unique challenges for studying cognitive load and eye movement.
 These environments often contain a high level of visual stimuli, which can increase cognitive load and lead to more complex eye movement patterns.
 For example, Chawoush et al. (2012) found that classic findings from traditional laboratory tasks of visual working memory may generalize to more naturalistic modes of object disappearance.
 The capacity and spatial coding strategies of visual working memory were found to be comparable across distinct modes of object disappearance, providing insights into the generalization of classic findings in the context of more naturalistic scenarios.